TheRenegadeCoder/sample-programs/docs/index.md

 ---

 Welcome to Sample Programs in Every Language, a collection of code snippets in as many languages as possible.
-Thanks for taking an interest in our project!
+Thanks for taking an interest in our collection!

 The Sample Programs in Every Language collection currently contains
 {{ site.posts | size }} articles written by {{ site.data.authors | size }}
 authors.
-If you'd like to contribute to this growing project, check out our [contributing doc][4] for more information.
+If you'd like to contribute to this growing collection, check out our [contributing doc][4] for more information.

-Otherwise, explore our documentation which is organized in two ways: by [project][1] and by [language][2].
-Feel free to browse these pages to learn more about our project.
+In addition, you can explore our documentation which is organized by [project][1] and by [language][2].

 Alternatively, you can dive right into the latest articles below: